What is the Guild?

 Staying informed.

 The best way to know how you can get involved with the Guild is to stay up-to-date with our work.
-You can do this by following us on Twitter, Facebook, and Instagram; signing up for our e-blasts; and reading OnWriting, the official publication of the Writers Guild of America, East.
+You can do this by following us on Twitter, Facebook, and Instagram; signing up for our e-blasts; and reading or listening to OnWriting, the official publication and podcast of the Writers Guild of America East.

 Relevant Links